Sunday, November 30, 2014

 Review

 Before they reached maturity and adulthood, Daniel Radcliffe, Rupert Grint and Emma Watson first played Harry, Ron and Hermione when these actors were very young.
 At their age, they haven't done anything like this before.
 And that goes to show that Columbus had perfectly turned these children into future superstars.
 For the grown actors portraying the Hogwarts staff, Alan Rickman captures his moody essence as Snape.
 And as for Robbie Coltrane, he is good for just being Hagrid and is already the first actor cast in the ensemble.
-With the accent and naivety of the character, he knows how to capture it perfectly.
+With the accent and gentle nature of the character, he knows how to capture it perfectly.
 The best actor in this picture would be the late Richard Harris for his original portrayal of the all-wise and powerful Dumbledore.
-It's tragic when we learn of Richard's passing, and Michael Gambon would later inherit the character from the late actor in the following six chapters.
+It was tragic when we learned of Richard's passing, and Michael Gambon would later inherit the character from the late actor in the following six chapters.

 Star rating: (7/10) Good Movie